-United States for the incarceration of individuals for a term usually longer than one year.
+- f.
+Correctional facilities.
+This includes federal and state prisons, local jails, and juvenile detention facilities.
+Work camps, including camps operated seasonally, are included if they otherwise meet the definition.
+A federal prison is a facility operated by the Federal Bureau of Prisons for the incarceration of individuals.
+A state prison is a facility operated by a state, commonwealth, or territory of the United States for the incarceration of individuals for a term usually longer than one year.
 A juvenile detention facility is a facility for the incarceration of those who have not yet reached the age of majority (usually 18 years old).
 A local jail is a locally administered facility that holds inmates beyond arraignment (usually 72 hours) and is staffed by municipal or county employees.
 This data was originally collected by a third-party commercial contractor that engaged approximately a dozen state and federal agencies.
 The division is now reaching out to these agencies, such as the N.C.
 Department of Adult Corrections, to update the information and establish a workflow for recurring updates.
-These facilities have a need for online educational and skills training tools, including, but not limited to, digital skills, digital therapeutic resources, as well as bandwidth for operational functions such as security and communications.
+These facilities have a need for online educational and skills training tools, including, but not limited to, digital skills, digital therapeutic resources, as well as bandwidth for operational functions such as security and communications. - g.

-- g.
 Nonprofit agencies, service centers, and shelters.
-This includes nonprofit locations that provide covered populations with critical services and resources, working directly with one or more covered populations, and providing support activities or resources that further the use of broadband in ways beneficial to populations central to the nonprofit mission of these locations.
-This category may include nonprofit-owned community centers that serve vulnerable populations.
+This includes nonprofit locations that provide vulnerable populations with critical services and resources, working directly with one or more vulnerable populations, and providing support activities or resources that further the use of broadband in ways beneficial to populations central to the nonprofit mission of these locations.
+This category may include nonprofit-owned community centers that serve vulnerable populations, such as the Garner Road Community Center in Raleigh that serves English language learners, aging individuals, racially and ethnically diverse and lowincome residents.
+Reliable Wi-Fi access for these community anchor institutions enhances accessibility to online learning resources, job training programs, and potentially telemedicine consultation for individuals who utilize the agencies' services.
+Broadband access at nonprofit agencies, service centers, and shelters facilitates the guidance and referrals that vulnerable populations receive to access relevant services such as housing assistance, food banks, healthcare providers, and substance use treatment facilities.
+These organizations also use broadband-enabled technology to offer educational workshops, vocational training programs, and skill-building courses online, which unemployed and lowincome individuals can use to acquire new skills, enhance their employability, and pursue personal and professional development goals.
 Information about these locations will be gathered from multiple sources, including the N.C.
 Department of Health and Human Services, the United Way and North Carolina 211 directory of nonprofit resources, and the division's network of collaborators and community stakeholders. - h.
 Faith-based organizations.
-This includes churches and other faith-based sites that engage in activities and services for their surrounding community that facilitate further and beneficial uses of broadband by one or more covered populations by providing public Wi-Fi, computer labs, and/or digital skills trainings.
-Residents who represented covered populations identified faith-based organizations as community anchor institutions in the listening sessions conducted to inform the BEAD and Digital Equity planning efforts.
+This includes churches and other faith-based sites that engage or demonstrate the potential to engage in activities and services for the surrounding community that facilitate further and beneficial uses of broadband by one or more vulnerable populations, such as by providing public Wi-Fi, computer labs, assistance enrolling in affordability programs, and/or digital skills trainings.
+Residents who represented vulnerable populations identified faith-based organizations as community anchor institutions in the listening sessions conducted to inform the BEAD and Digital Equity planning efforts.
 This category may include community centers that are owned by faith-based organizations and that serve vulnerable populations.
 These locations will be identified with assistance from NCDOT, the NCDIT Center for Geographic Information Analysis, as well as the NC State University Institute for Emerging Issues, and the N.C.
 Rural Economic Development Center, the latter two of which have initiatives involving the function of houses of worship as CAIs.